smallv0221/CBuilder/README.md

-# WebLanguageServer
+# CBuilder

-A simple HTTP server that extracts language information from HTML documents using a plugin architecture.
+A simple HTTP server that servers as a platform for preocessing HTML documents using a plugin architecture.

 ## Building